maidsafe/rfcs/text/0054-published-and-unpublished-data/0054-published-and-unpublished-data.md

 1. **Get current indexes**.
 Fetch the current data index, permissions index, and owners index of this AppendOnlyData object.
 1. **List permissions at index**.
 Fetch permissions at the provided index.
 The index in this operation refers to the index of the `permissions` list.
 1. **List owners at index**.
 Fetch owners at the provided index.
 The index in this operation refers to the index of the `owners` list.
 1. **List user permissions at index**.
-Get permissions for a provided user's/users' BLS public key at the specified index.
+Get permissions for a provided user's/users' public key at the specified index.
 The index in this operation refers to the index of the `permissions` list.
 1. **Append permissions**.
 Append a new list of permissions to the `AppendOnlyData` object.
 MUST include current indexes of data and permissions list.
 See the `Permissions` structure for reference.
 This operation can be performed only by the owner(s).
 1. **Append owners**.
-Appends a new BLS key to the owners list.
+Appends a new key to the owners list.
 MUST include current indexes of data and owners list.
 This operation can be performed only by the owner(s).
 1. **Get shell at index**.
 Must include a version.
 If version is `Range::FromEnd(0)`, then the last shell version is going to be returned.
 1. **Delete unpublished `AppendOnlyData`**.
 Completely removes an `AppendOnlyData` instance from the network.
 Does not apply to published `AppendOnlyData` which can not be unpublished or removed.
 This operation can be performed only by the owner(s).